praxeds/100devs-tic-tac-toe/README.md

-      -gameboard is full of X and O at this point -displays notification window with the winner or draw -notification window also has a 'play again' & 'back to menu' [x] Will have a night/day mode button
+      -gameboard is full of X and O at this point -displays notification window with the winner or draw -notification window also has a 'play again' & 'back to menu' [X] Will have a night/day mode button
 ```

 #### main.js
 ```
+[X] Will connect objects to the DOM (majority of the event listeners etc) [X] Will initiate game instances depending on player opponent choice [X] Will handle swithcing between different gameboard states [X] Will control dark/light mode
+[X] Will control mouse hover actions

 ```